unccd/Prais4-reporting-manual/voluntary_targets_and_others.md

 For non-geospatial indicators (e.g., SO2-1, SO2-2, SO4-2 and SO 4-3), Parties may wish to assess the availability of sub-national information specific to the affected areas defined in Step 1, and report it in the forms provided.

-#### Step 4: Save forms and submit for review
+#### Step 4: Save forms and make available for review

 All forms and tables on the PRAIS 4 platform for reporting the affected areas should be filled in and supporting data and information provided, if desired, through the upload tools in PRAIS.

 Similar to the main national reporting sections, the completed and verified forms should be marked as “In Review” and then saved.
-Once the UNCCD has completed its review and all issues have been addressed, the form can be marked as “Finalized” and then Saved.
+Once the UNCCD has completed its review and all comments have been resolved, the form can be marked as “Finalized” and then Saved.

 ### 6.4.4.
 Challenges